MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 ### Packet Monitor APIs

-Pktmon kernel mode APIs were made available for 3rd party kernel drivers to send and receive network package notifications.
-These are especially useful for diagnosing performance and network connectivity issues.
+Pktmon APIs are available for kernel-mode drivers to send and receive network package notifications.
+You can use these to diagnose performance and network connectivity issues.

 ## Bug Fixes